 - Intellectual property – AI tools guide lawyers in analysing large IP portfolios and drawing insights from the content

 - Electronic billing – Lawyers’ billable hours are computed automatically (E.A.Rayo ‘ AI in law and legal practice, 2019).

 At that time, almost every decision made by a political decision-maker or any consultant will be executed as the AI assistant had suggested.
 Until then, these robots will be capable of advising on a narrow subject matter using its database of knowledge.
 Such databases are already being produced as plug-ins (see CARA and ROSS above), purchased as a service and then maturing through self-learning in a concrete environment, e.g. at the Ministry of Health.
 Therefore, realistically, we can expect a widespread use of such assistants by about 2025, although probably with very limited cognitive capacity yet.
 However, even at about 2030, such AI assistants will not have a multi-disciplinary knowledge and intelligence (human level cognition) in every discipline, otherwise they would have become Superintelligence.
-Therefore, a ‘Master’ Assistant serving for example the Minister of Health will be a generalist and will still need to be supported by several of his ‘colleagues’, each in various discipline.
+Therefore, a ‘Master’ Assistant serving for example the Minister of Health, will be a generalist and will still need to be supported by several of his ‘colleagues’, each in a different discipline.
 On the other hand, from the point of view of the user, the whole process of knowledge acquisition, interpretation, compilation and presentation of final answers by such AI assistant will be largely seamless.
 The quality of its response and decisions will largely depend on the quality of data to which it has access and its overall skill level it has learned on a given site.

 Finally, there will be very few purely ‘political’ decisions to win the votes in the coming elections since the planning horizon for most of such projects will cover a decade or more.
 Additionally, should there be a legal requirement (say in 10 years’ time) that each decision made by a minister must be justified by an AI assistant – an entirely apolitical entity, populism will be most likely rooted out.
 That should not be a surprise at all.
 If you agree that in about 30 years’ time Superintelligence will become our benevolent dictator, then what would be practiced in the intermediate period is just a preparation for what will happen on an unprecedented scale in every step of our life anyway.